Phase Transitions in Bandits with Switching Constraints: Results on Distribution-Dependent Regret Bounds

-For simplicity, we only present the results of distribution-dependent regret bounds for the unit-switching-cost \texttt{BwSC} problem.
-Extensions to the general-switching-cost \texttt{BwSC} problem are analogous to Section 5 of the main article.
+For simplicity, we only present the results of distribution-dependent regret bounds for the \UB problem.
+Extensions to general switching cost structures are analogous to \pref{sec:general} of the main article.

-To achieve tight distribution-dependent regret bounds, we propose the \textit{$S$-Switch Successive Elimination 2} (SS-SE-2) policy, which is stated in Algorithm \ref{alg:bsse2}.
-Note that the difference between the SS-SE-2 policy and the SS-SE policy is the partition of intervals.
+To achieve tight distribution-dependent regret bounds, we propose the \textsf{LS-SE2} algorithm and the \textsf{AdaLS2} algorithm, which are stated in \pref{alg:ddlsse} and \pref{alg:ddnew} respectively.
+Note that the difference between the new algorithms and the original algorithms in \pref{sec:unit} is only on the epoch schedules (which are optimized for distribution-dependent regret).